terminal42/contao-http2/README.md

 extension, check the checkbox in the root pages you want to have optimized HTTP/2 support for and your done.
 Welcome to the speedy side of the web!
 You're welcome.

+## What happens for older clients, only supporting HTTP/1.1?

+HTTP/2 is 100% backwards compatible so everything will just work fine.
+Obviously, they won't get any combined files anymore as soon as you optimize your website for HTTP/2.
+Thus, for those users your website is likely to get a bit slower but will still work as expected.
+That's called progressive enhancement.

+## So how do I decide whether I want HTTP/2 or not?

+You want it.
+Period.
+There is actually only one exception to that rule:
+If you think most of your target audience (e.g. say you're building an intranet application) still runs clients that do not support HTTP/2, do not use this extension.
+Otherwise, there's no reason not to use it.
+If you think there are more reasons, feel free to file an issue ;-)